DateJanuary 17, 2019

 CategoryBusiness Owner, CEO, Employee Relations, Employees, Leadership Development, Renaissance Executive Forums, Renaissance Executive Forums Blog, Top Executive

-The challenge is that not everyone is the same and the needs of our team make it harder to know how to effectively communicate and motivate them.
-One tool we use at Renaissance Executive Forums is a needs based assessment called DISC.
-This is mine to the right – do you think it looks like me?
+Not everyone is the same and the needs of our team make it harder to know how to effectively communicate and empower them.
+One tool we use at Renaissance Executive Forums Dallas is a needs-based assessment called DISC.

 Any assessment can be useful if you can understand it and apply it long-term.
 I have found that my group members and their employees can quickly understand and apply the DISC principles to improve communications and team engagement.

-This 15 minute assessment gives us great insights into what we NEED as human beings and what strengths we bring to the team.
-This DISC summary sheet shows how I behave most often.
-Characteristics that are under the line will be less obvious in my actions than the ones above the line.
+This 15 minute assessment gives us great insights into what we need as human beings and what strengths we bring to the team.
+A DISC report shows how we behave based on our needs and motivations.
+This allows us to have more self-awareness and to understand the needs of others.

 Adjusting In Times Of Stress